ncatlab/nlab-content/pages/2579.md

 The other way is to define it as a functor $Sch\to Grp$ from the category of schemes to that of (discrete) groups whose composition with the forgetful functor $Grp\to Set$ is representable.

-Grothendieck emphasized to study schemes over a fixed base scheme.
+Grothendieck emphasized the study of schemes over a fixed base scheme.
 Following this idea in the [[functor of points]] formalism, a group scheme over a scheme $X$ is a functor

 $$
 G: (Sch /X)^{op} \to Grp